ashleve/lightning-hydra-template/README.md

 ## Tests

 Template comes with generic tests implemented with `pytest`.
-To execute them simply run:

 ```bash
 # run all tests